Skip to main content

 • Photo Gallery

 At over 40 miles wide, Lake Pontchartrain is the second largest inland saltwater body in the United States.
 It covers 630 square miles, serves six Louisiana parishes and 1.5 million people.
-Though classified as a lake, Lake Pontchartrain is technically an estuary that connects to the Gulf of Mexico.
+Though classified as a lake, Lake Pontchartrain is technically an estuary that connects to the Gulf of America.
 Lake Pontchartrain has suffered devastating hurricane effects and been adversely affected by the 2010 Deepwater Horizon Oil Spill.

 While the community continues to recover, Lake Pontchartrain remains a vital resource for economic development, recreation and sustainability.
 The lakeshore has historically been utilized by a wide range of New Orleans' diverse community members.
 The Urban Waters partnership seeks to reconnect citizens to the lake by: